stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/teleprompter/signature-optimizer.md

     proposed_prefix_for_output_field = dspy.OutputField(desc="The string at the end of the prompt, which will help the model start solving the task")
 ```

 These two signatures are what give use the optimal instruction and prefixes.
 Now, the `BasicGenerateInstruction` will generate `n` instruction and prefixes based on the `breadth` parameter, basically `n=breadth`.
+This happens only one time in the start to seed the instruction attempts.

-It evaluates these instructions and based on all these pass them to `GenerateInstructionGivenAttempts` which outputs hopefully a more optimal instruction.
-This happens for `m` iterations which is the `depth` parameter in DSPy.
+It uses these instructions and pass them to `GenerateInstructionGivenAttempts` which outputs hopefully a more optimal instruction.
+This then happens for `m` iterations which is the `depth` parameter in DSPy.